 Neptune also has 5 rings and 13 known moons making it a very topographically diverse system.
 The surface is very cold yet scientists believe that an extremely hot ocean flows beneath the freezing clouds.
 The famous winds can be up to nine times stronger than those on Earth.

 You may have already heard of Pluto, which was once considered a planet.
-But it was re-classified as a dwarf planet as it no longer fulfilled the necessary requirements to be classified as a real planet.
-A dwarf planet is simply a large rock orbiting our sun in one of the two asteroid belts.
+But it was re-classified as a dwarf planet as it no longer fulfilled the necessary requirements of a real planet.
+A dwarf planet is simply a large asteroid orbiting our sun in one of the two asteroid belts.

-What you might not be familiar with is there are quite a few dwarf planets which accompany Pluto in the Kuiper asteroid belt just beyond Neptune’s orbit.
-Those dwarf planets include Eris Makemake and Haumea.
-Another asteroid was recently classified as a dwarf planet from the main asteroid belt between Mars and Jupiter.
+What you might not be familiar with is there are quite a few dwarf planets that accompany Pluto in the Kuiper asteroid belt just beyond Neptune’s orbit.
+Those dwarf planets include Eris, Makemake, and Haumea.
+Another asteroid in the main belt between Mars and Jupiter, Ceres, was recently classified as a dwarf planet too.
 It is the only dwarf planet found within the inner solar system.